theMADAIguy/theMADAIguy.github.io/_posts/2026-09-11-turnbench-turn-taking.md

 image: /assets/blog/turnbench-turn-taking/fig3.png
 ---

-# TurnBench: Grading Turn-Taking Like a Linguist, Not a Timer

 *Ask most voice agents to hold a real conversation and the cracks show fast: they cut you off during a backchannel, or they wait a beat too long after you've clearly finished.*

 ---